 Laparoscopic cholecystectomy has been the standard approach for gallbladder surgery for the last 20 years.
 It can be safely done in healthy patients as an outpatient with significantly less expense than gallbladder surgery done in the hospital setting.
 The best time to undergo gallbladder surgery is when you are otherwise healthy and have had enough symptoms where the diagnosis has been made clear and a healthy patient is undergoing an elective surgery.

 In robotic surgery, the surgeon is actually manipulating a robot and is not at the patient’s side.
 The expensive technology is only available in a hospital setting, so surgical fees will be at least $20,000 higher than fees and expenses if the surgery were done laparoscopically and in an outpatient setting.
 Surgeons are just beginning to get acquainted with the robotic technique.
 Experience is critical.
 There is no advantage in robotic surgery for gallbladder issues.

 For your own safety, you should be careful to ask whether the surgeon has done at least 50 robotic gallbladder surgeries.

 Gallbladder surgery is a routine and safe procedure that rarely results in complications for otherwise healthy patients.

 For a patient with congenital abnormalities in the bile tube system, bile duct interruption or leakage can result.
 Injury to the main bile duct system occurs in one in 1,000 gallbladder operations, most often because of this anatomical defect.
-Even though it’s rare for a patient to be concerned with this situation, at Cascade Hernia & Surgical Solutions, we perform x-rays routinely during gallbladder surgery to minimize the risk of this catastrophic injury.
+Even though it’s rare for a patient to be concerned with this situation, at Cascade Hernia & Surgical Solutions in Puyallup, Tacoma, Washington, we perform x-rays routinely during gallbladder surgery to minimize the risk of this catastrophic injury.